sahalajosua/sahalajosua/README.md

 - 👀 I’m interested in Machine Learning, ETL, Data Engineering & Cloud Engineering.
-- 🌱 I’m currently learning Python & SQL.
+- 🌱 Currently I work as Data Engineer in Consultant IT.